 A Room of Your Own:

-An art-making workshop for moms to take up space for themselves
+An art therapy workshop for moms ready to take time for themselves

-And while you’re deeply immersed in it, there’s little room to see yourself clearly.
+You’re deeply immersed in motherhood, and while that’s beautiful, it leaves little room to see yourself and your own needs clearly.

-This workshop creates space for you to reconnect with with your own needs and desires, while honoring all your roles.
+This workshop creates space for you to reconnect with your needs and desires,

 The cost of postponing yourself